dandiws-gdp/google-chat-standup/README.md

 2. What will you do today?
 3. Any blockers or challenges?

-Let's have a great day! :rocket:
+Let's have a great day! 🚀
 ```

 ## License